Theatre Royal and Metropole Hotel: History

 The theatre, but not the hotel, was purchased by City Theatres in 1954, and underwent further renovations in 1965, including the removal of the gallery and its supporting steel beam, which had spanned the entire width of the building.
 A 40 ft curved screen was installed, along with a stereophonic sound system.
 The cinema was reopened by the Perth Lord Mayor Charles Veryard with a screening of My Fair Lady.

-The Metropole Hotel was purchased by lingerie company Sussan in 1962, and extensively renovated the building.
+The Metropole Hotel was purchased by lingerie company Sussan in 1962, who extensively renovated the building.
 The ground floor was turned into an arcade with shopfronts, while large open spaces were created in the upper levels through the removal of interior walls.

 The Theatre Royal closed in 1977, and the ground floor was redeveloped into shops.
 In 1983, Hoyts Cinemas used the former dress circle as an additional fourth cinema, with direct access from their location in the adjacent St Martins Arcade.

 The heritage value of the Theatre Royal and Metropole Hotel has been officially recognised since the 1970s.
 It classified by the National Trust of Australia on 7 August 1978, and was given a permanent entry on the Register of the National Estate on 28 September 1982.
-It was included as a permanent entry on the Register of Heritage Places on 1 October 199.
+It was included as a permanent entry on the Register of Heritage Places on 1 October 1999.